Tutorial: Azure AD SSO integration with Zendesk

 You can use Microsoft My Apps.
 When you click the Zendesk tile in the My Apps, this will redirect to Zendesk Sign-on URL.
 For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Zendesk you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
-Learn how to enforce session control with Microsoft Cloud App Security.
+Learn how to enforce session control with Microsoft Defender for Cloud Apps.